juliusjj25/z-umbilical_mod/README.md

 # z-umbilical_mod
 ## Description:

-This mod eliminates the z drag chain and replaces it with an umbilical for Voron V2.4 and Trident models.
+This mod eliminates the z drag chain and replaces it with an umbilical for Voron V2.4 models.

 ## There are 3 versions of the gantry mount: